 in exactly the same words as were used originally.

-In this practical masterclass, I will share my experiences, tips, and techniques, with the purpose of inspiring an immersive approach to playwriting through synergy with the world around us.
-Participants will gain an understanding of the verbatim technique, including the ethics, practicalities, and logistics of creating a verbatim play.
+In this practical masterclass, I share my personal experiences with verbatim technique to inspire an immersive approach to creating authentic and ethical verbatim theatre.
+By exploring and discussing the work of well-known verbatim playwrights including Alecky Blythe (London Road) and Moisés Kaufman's Tectonic Theater Project (The Laramie Project), participants will gain an understanding of the technique, including the ethics, practicalities, and logistics of creating a verbatim play.

-I am passionate about this organic method of theatre-making and storytelling and am excited to be able to share my experiences with other writers.
-Verbatim plays attract high-profile criticism and spark impassioned debate - it’s this ability to cut to the core of a story and resonate with an audience that makes it a powerful way to engage with people and tell true stories on stage.
+I am passionate about this organic method of theatre-making and storytelling and am excited to be able to share my experiences with writers who may be discovering the technique for the first time.
+Verbatim plays attract high-profile criticism and spark impassioned debate - writing a good one is all about the ability to cut to the core of a story in a way that resonates with people.
+That's what makes it a powerful way to engage with an audience and tell true stories on stage.

 National Theatre, London